AviatrixSystems/Docs/HowTos/general_glossary.rst

 ^^^^^^^^^^^^^^^^^^^^^

 Software components such as folders, websites, and files that exist virtually, not physically.

+CPU (Central Processing Unit)
+^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-CPU (Central Processing Unit)	The “brain” of almost any device, from a computer to a thermostat.
+The “brain” of almost any device, from a computer to a thermostat.
 CPUs process and execute instructions to make these devices work.

 CSP (Cloud Service Provider)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 A company that sells cloud services: servers, components, platforms, and infrastructure.
-Amazon Web Services (AWS), Azure, Google Cloud Platform (GCP), and Oracle Cloud Infrastructure (OCI) are all examples of CSPs.
+Amazon Web Services (AWS), `Azure <https://docs.aviatrix.com/HowTos/general_glossary.html#azure>`, `Google Cloud Platform (GCP) <https://docs.aviatrix.com/HowTos/general_glossary.html#gcp-google-cloud-platform>`, and `Oracle Cloud Infrastructure (OCI) <https://docs.aviatrix.com/HowTos/general_glossary.html#oci-oracle-cloud-infrastructure>` are all examples of CSPs.

 Data center
 ^^^^^^^^^^^^^^^^^^^^^

 A physical location where companies store important data and applications.
 These centers are designed to network these resources to customers.
 Data centers can include switches, routers, firewalls, storage systems, servers, and controllers.
-Each data center creates its own Availability Zone.
+Each data center creates its own `Availability Zone <https://docs.aviatrix.com/HowTos/general_glossary.html#availability-zone-az>`.

 Day 2 Operations
 ^^^^^^^^^^^^^^^^^^^^^

-(For IT personnel or DevOps Engineers): The ability to observe the state of cloud networks across providers and respond to change without disruption, or maintaining the overall stability and health of your platform in production.
+(For IT personnel or `DevOps Engineers <https://docs.aviatrix.com/HowTos/general_glossary.html#devops>`): The ability to observe the state of cloud networks across providers and respond to change without disruption, or maintaining the overall stability and health of your platform in production.

 Deploy/deployment
 ^^^^^^^^^^^^^^^^^^^^^